shimming-toolbox/shimming-toolbox-matlab/README.md

 To install, download (or `git clone`) this repository and add this folder (with sub-folders) to the Matlab path.

+Create the folder '~/Matlab/shimming/' and copy into it the contents [here](https://drive.google.com/open?id=15mZNpsuuNweMUO6H2iWdf5DxA4sQ_aYR)

 For certain features (e.g. recording from a respiratory sensor in "daemon mode"), the Matlab path should be configured automatically at session start-up by adding the following lines to '~/startup.m' (create the file if it does not exist):